basarevych/secure-proxy/README.md

 * **target**

-  The server wi will be proxying requests
+  The server we will be proxying requests for

 * **namespace**